Gear – Basic Options

 - Your creativity is being limited by your equipment.

 There are a vast range of compact cameras on the market.
 Some enable you to just "point and shoot" with little or no artistic control over your shot, others allow you total control over your aperture and shutter speed - even offering you a fully manual mode for the more advanced user.
-This means that you can freeze action such as a fast moving animal, or a splash of water.
+This means that (in theory) you can freeze action such as a fast moving animal, or a splash of water.
 You can also take wonderful portraits with that superb bokeh effect (where the background is blurred but the subject is in perfect focus).

 When choosing a compact camera you should look closely at the specifications to see how much artistic control you have over your shots.
 Ask: Can you manually select your aperture or shutter speed (aperture priority mode / shutter propriety mode); does it have a fully manual mode; what is the optical zoom of the camera lens.
 (Artistically the optical zoom can improve your bokeh, as well as the obvious).